N00dlehed/harv33/README.md

 I’ve had a simpler version of Harv running before.
 Napgrades worked, sentiment handling worked, and Harv could interact cleanly with his cognition layer.
 I lost that version, so this repo exists to rebuild everything **properly and documented**.

-A lot of this is scaffolding.
-A lot is rough.
-I’m capturing it as it forms.
+A lot of this is scaffolding based on what I could salvage of my last working version.
 ---

 ## Core Ideas (in plain English)